 Comprising a significantly larger portion of our conference than is to be traditionally expected, our crisis committees set MEDMUN apart from other conferences.
-By participating in a real-time crisis simulation involving chance, calculation and the execution of current events-based events, delegates are given the chance to apply their research and conflict strategies in an exciting and dynamic setting.
+By participating in a real-time crisis simulation involving chance, calculation, and the execution of current events-based actions, delegates apply their research and conflict strategies in an exciting and dynamic setting.

 A small portion of our crisis simulation includes semi-crisis coordination, or the insertion of crisis elements into MEDMUN's non-crisis committees.
 By employing a translator to communicate between committees, MEDMUN realistically simulates real negotiations where the interests of multiple parties are amplified and the ongoing crisis can complicate the job of our delegates at any moment.

 It’s 2030 and Erdogan is turning 76.
 In a moment of existential crisis for his country he decides to set in motion one of the most well-thought-out and secret plans of his presidency: the rebirth of the Ottoman Empire.
 Historically, this empire ruled over much of the Middle East and parts of Eastern Europe for centuries, bringing stability and prosperity to the region.
 A coalition of countries plans to reestablish it as it once was through diplomacy as well as military force.
 By acting as if this reformation is the only way to break away from the epic cycles of violence, destruction and economic collapse the region has been facing for so long, they force all countries in the region to take a side, creating potential for a global conflict.

 The future of Middle Eastern relations is at stake due to Lebanese crises and instability.
 Lebanese people are more divided than ever, discontent is prominent within the population and violence is widely spread.